 And yes, I know that we should have started at least with the latter.
 But you know what?
 The Black Album always was one of my guilty pleasures.
 Hetfield with touchy-feely tracks like Nothing Else Matters?
 Hoots, and respect at the same time.
 On top, don’t we ever appreciate metal ballads, when they come our way?

 The fact of the matter is, the band somehow began to see the light and realized that narrowly screaming about the stage wasn’t keeping their whiskey bottles filled forever.
 Thus, they made that decision to change direction.
 Something the core fan base, the ones that cannot stand change, did not appreciate very much.
-And in truth, the bitching and bickering was truly remarkable.
+And in truth, the bitching and bickering were truly remarkable.

 Metallica – however – just forged ahead and enlisted Bob Rock, whose very own claims to fame are bands like Aerosmith or – Loki help me – Bon Jovi.
 In between many others of different types and flavors, of course.
 I admit, even with 20/20 hindsight this selection still makes me cringe to this day.
 Yet, to bring about change and dissuade James Hetfield to scream wildly about the stage forever, this guy was definitely a good choice.